Open University Fees

 - Non-refundable course fees for materials and services may apply to selected courses.

-- Please refer to the Student Financial Services' website for a complete list.
+- Please refer to the Student Business Services' website for a complete list.

 Note: Fees are subject to change without notice.